Consumer-Centricity Starts with Knowing Your Customer

 Below are some of the customer research strategies we use to Envision a successful project (and why we use them).

-Customer Research Strategies
+Customer Experience Research Strategies

 Contextual Interviews